Nascentes/retrakt/README.md

 # Notes

 Huge thank you to the work of @linaspurinis in his [trakt.plex.scripts](https://github.com/linaspurinis/trakt.plex.scripts) repository.
-His work made this little project infinitely easier.
+His work was heavily borrowed from to make this a reality.

 This is very much a work-in-progress as far as compatibility for others and I'm not actively working on it.
 It works for ME, but that doesn't mean a whole lot for others.
 If you happen to run across this project and give it a go, feel free to file issues as you encounter them and I'll be happy to help where I can.